GMC Yukon Insurance Rates

 Rates are averaged for all GMC Yukon models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The points below are a brief recap of the data touched on above.
+The items below are a summary of the information presented in the illustrations above.

 - Increasing deductibles can save around $250 each year